Tuesday, August 12, 2025

 Journal 2, “Nauvoo, Illinois,” August 11, 1843.
 In Appendix C, “William Clayton’s Testimony,” Clayton quotes Joseph Smith as saying, “It is your privilege to have all the wives you want.”
 Smith also once reportedly explained: “The result of our endless union will be offspring as numerous as the stars of heaven or the sands of the seashore” (HC 5: 391-92).
 Compare Journal 2, “Nauvoo, Illinois,” May 16, 1843.

-Add to this the fact that Smith's revelation on plural marriage covered in D&C 130, 131, and 132, clearly argues that only those humans who enter into the Mormon practice of plural marriage, become gods in the highest level of the celestial kingdom of glory; for the virgin wives and concubines are given unto the polygamous male (section 132 explains) in order for him to have an increase of progeny via his seed/sperm (see Abraham 2:11); and thus through his seed implanted into multiple wives and concubines, he is able to bear the souls of men: through earthly and celestial polygamy which glorifies God the Father (as if God is a proud grandfather of his expanding grand kids through the practice of polygamy).
+I think that Smith's revelation on plural marriage (covered in D&C 130, 131, and 132), clearly argues that only those humans who enter into the Mormon practice of plural marriage become gods in the highest level of the celestial kingdom of glory.
+I personally think that this was because Joseph Smith was seeking to incentivize those who were the pure-blood of Ephraim to raise up a righteous seed (a People), just like the polygamist Abraham did.
+So the wives and concubines given unto the polygamous male (in D&C 132) is for him to have an increase of progeny via his seed (i.e. the sperm of his body which is his priesthood according to Abraham 2:11); and thus through his seed implanted into multiple wives and concubines, he is able to bear the souls of men and generate the Tribe of Ephraim.
+So because the God of the Bible cares most about begetting and lineal tribe-making, 19th century Mormonism was all about begetting large families through polygamy: which glorified God the Father, whose own Son (Christ) descended from polygamist kings and a royal bloodline.

 This is why one of the earliest Mormon diagrams is Orson Hyde’s Kingdom of God Diagram, representing a polygamous male's ascending personal kingdom of added wives like rungs on a ladder leading to his exalted kingship, just like God the Father.
 To read Hyde's comments on his diagram see here or here